Lulu (opera)

-Lulu (composed from 1929 to 1935, premièred incomplete in 1937 and complete in 1979) is an opera in three acts by Alban Berg.
-Berg adapted the libretto from Frank Wedekind's two Lulu plays, Erdgeist (Earth Spirit, 1895) and Die Büchse der Pandora (Pandora's Box, 1904).
-Berg died before completing the third and final act, and the opera was typically performed as a "torso" until Friedrich Cerha's 1979 orchestration of the act 3 sketches, which is now established as the standard version.
-Lulu is notable for using twelve-tone technique during a time that was particularly inhospitable to it.
-Theodor W. Adorno praised it as "one of those works that reveals the extent of its quality the longer and more deeply one immerses oneself in it."
+Lulu (1929–35; premiered incomplete 1937, complete 1979) is an opera that Alban Berg created from Frank Wedekind's Erdgeist (Earth Spirit, 1895) and Die Büchse der Pandora (Pandora's Box, 1904).
+Berg used twelve-tone technique amid rising cultural hostility and died having almost finished the opera.
+Its two acts and finale were staged until Friedrich Cerha finished act 3 from Berg's short score and sketches in 1979.
+Theodor W. Adorno called it "one of those works that reveals the extent of its quality the longer and more deeply one immerses oneself in it."